Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 2: GenAI-Driven Market Comparison

-The 3-stage approach outlined above can be customized in various ways to enhance precision and adapt to specific requirements.
+The 3-stage approach outlined above can be customised in various ways to enhance precision and adapt to specific requirements.
 One method involves employing fine-tuned LLMs trained on domain-specific data, as illustrated in the case study in Section~\ref{sec:case_study_vision_fine_tuning}.
-Additionally, the approach can be refined by modifying the cleansing and chunking processes of input documents to better align with the nature and complexity of the data.
-Customizing the prompt and optionally integrating metadata such as keywords can further improve the retrieval of relevant information.
-Adjustments to parameters like the number of context chunks considered relevant and the threshold for their inclusion ensure that only the most pertinent data is utilized to augment the query.
+Additionally, the approach can be refined by modifying the extraction, cleansing, and chunking processes of input documents to better align with the nature and complexity of the data.
+Customising the prompt and optionally integrating metadata such as keywords can further improve the retrieval of relevant information.
+Adjustments to parameters like the number of context chunks considered relevant and the threshold for their inclusion ensure that only the most pertinent data is utilised to augment the query.